Sunflower Whole Wheat Bread

 - Let your bread cool for 10-15 minutes before removing it to a cooling rack.
 This will help the bread’s crust to firm up before it’s released.

 - Enjoy warm or at room temperature.
-Quick breads can be stored at room temperature for a couple of days, then in the refrigerator for up to a week and the freezer for up to 3 months!
+Quick bread can be stored at room temperature for a couple of days, then in the refrigerator for up to a week and the freezer for up to 3 months!

 Unlike yeast bread, soda bread gives you much speedier gratification.
 And this sunflower whole wheat bread was amazing!